Top Baltimore Attractions

-Located in Baltimore’s Inner Harbor, the country’s preeminent dining and retail complex features the new home of Phillips Seafood, Barnes & Noble, Hard Rock Cafe, Dick's Last Resort and more!
+Located in Baltimore’s Inner Harbor, the country’s preeminent dining and retail complex features Phillips Seafood, Barnes Noble, Hard Rock Cafe, Dick's Last Resort and more!

-Baltimore’s premier dining and entertainment district, located adjacent to the Inner Harbor.
-This exciting development features entertainment, restaurants and nightclubs - all spilling out into a common plaza with outdoor seating.
+This exciting area features entertainment, restaurants and nightclubs all spilling out into a common plaza with outdoor seating.

-New to Baltimore's Inner Harbor featuring hundreds of unbelievable interactive exhibits, a 4-D moving theatre and The Marvelous Mirror Maze.
+Ripley’s features hundreds of unbelievable interactive exhibits, a 4-D moving theater and the Marvelous Mirror Maze.

 McClintock’s original work and giclee prints are creatively displayed on the walls of his airy, light-filled, waterfront studio gallery in Fell’s Point.
 The unique, affordable art is priced from $12 to $1,200.